What are Positive and Negative Working Capital

 What does it mean to have a positive working capital?

-This could provide opportunities for expansion, new equipment, or a new project, like starting a delivery service to local offices, for example.
+This could provide opportunities for expansion, new equipment, or a new project, like starting a delivery service to local offices.

 Working capital, unlike the current ratio, shows an absolute value rather than something proportional.
 This working capital for the coffee shop is good for them but maybe risky for a larger business, working capital needs to be judged relative to the business’ other finances.